Tech Bulletins - Lincoln Electric® Cutting Systems

-Click here to download this bulletin: Grounding Your Torchmate System
+Click here to download this bulletin: Machine Grounding Information

 Proper grounding must be provided to ensure personnel safety and to suppress high frequency noise.
 The foundation of good grounding is an effective earth ground rod.
 A star ground point usually connects to the rod with a short, heavy conductor.
 Lines radiate out from this ground point to each component of the system, establishing a central grounding point.
 A simple copper clad steel rod can be driven into the ground to create a Grounding Rod; however, the rod must be driven into the ground deep enough such that it comes into contact with the water table to ensure a proper earth ground.

 Consult with a qualified electrical technician to verify your system grounding.